 A standard test usually requires a cosmetically undetectable lock of hair preferably snipped from the back of the head, just below the crown.
-In general, the amount needed is the thickness of a shoelace tip.
+In general, the amount needed is about 60 hairs or the thickness of a shoelace tip.

 Throughout the year, Creighton Prep will randomly choose a group of students to submit to drug and alcohol testing.
 In the course of an academic year, the school expects 80 percent of Prep students to be tested.